SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 ## What is Containerization?

-You can make the shop ready and pretty and you can further develope the application.
+The shop is ready and pretty and further developed.
 But then what?

 One way to release the shop is the method of **CONTAINERIZATION**.
-There you put the application with its dependencies in a closed environment called container.
-The container can be made to run on any server, for example a virtual machine.
-One provider of this containerization process is **Docker**.
+In this case the application and its dependencies is packed in a closed environment called containerin.
+This container can be made to run on any server, for example a virtual machine.
+To operate a container you need to install a container runtime.
+The one that is used in this project is called **Docker**.

 ## Quickstart
+The key points of the procedure are listed below.
+The detailed version can be found in chapter <a href="#usage">Usage</a>.

 0. Have a look in the checklist to get a feeling what is needed.
 1. Fork and clone the babyshop-project on the server you want to work on or you want to run the containerization.